ajaygunalan/ajaygunalan.github.io/_includes/main.md

 - "there is only one way one can remain successful in the longterm: clarity of what not to do" by S.C Agarwalla.

+- "Rigorous process discipline in a chaotic world brings success" by Saurabh Mukherjee.

 <br>
 <br>
 <br>